dccuchile/wefe/doc/about.rst

 RND
 ---

-Relative Norm Distance (RND), presented in the paper Word embeddings quantify 100 years of gender and ethnic stereotypes.
+Relative Norm Distance (RND), presented in the paper "*Word embeddings quantify* *100 years of gender and ethnic stereotypes*".
 RND averages the embeddings of each target set, then for each of the attribute words, calculates the norm of the difference between the word and the average target, and then subtracts the norms.
 The more positive (negative) the relative distance from the norm,